magneticio/vamp.io/content/documentation/installation/configuration-reference.md

 Parameter   |  Default |  Details
 ----------|--------|--------
  initial-delay   |   5 seconds  |
- period    |   6 seconds  |  synchronization will be active only if period is greater than 0 mailbox.mailbox-type    |   akka.dispatch.NonBlockingBoundedMailbox   |
+ period    |   6 seconds  |  controls how often Vamp performs a sync between Vamp and the container driver. synchronization will be active only if period is greater than 0 mailbox.mailbox-type    |   akka.dispatch.NonBlockingBoundedMailbox   |
  mailbox.mailbox-capacity  |     100  |  Queue for operational tasks (deployments etc.)
- timeout.ready-for-deployment    |    600 seconds  |
- timeout.ready-for-undeployment    |   600 seconds   |
- check.cpu    |    false  |
+ timeout.ready-for-deployment    |    600 seconds  |  controls how long Vamp waits for a service to start.
+If the service is not started before this time, the service is registered as "error" timeout.ready-for-undeployment    |   600 seconds   |  similar to "ready-for-deployment" (above), but for the removal of services check.cpu    |    false  |
  check.memory   |    false   |
  check.instances   |    false   |